meteocima/ensemble-runner/readme.md

 * __ROOTDIR__			-	path to the root directory of the simulation.
 This is the directory which contains `templates` directory, `workdir` directory, etc.

+# $ROOTDIR directory organization

+This is the path of the directory containing `config.yaml` config file.
+Inside this root directory, there are other subdirs whose names are not configurable:

+* `$ROOTDIR/workdir/$START_FORECAST` will be used as work directory for the commands while running the simulations.
+At the end of the simulation, the directory `$ROOTDIR/workdir` will contains a subdirectory for each date of simulation ran, each one containing the complete three of intermediates data and log files used.
+These directory are named using a YYYY-MM-DD-HH format;

+* `$ROOTDIR/inputs` directory will be created after WPS run, and it will contains results of WPS execution, with a subdirectories for each date ran.
+This same directory must includes existings dataset if WPS is not configured.

+* `$ROOTDIR/results` will contains all output files after completion of the simulation.

 ## Command syntax

 Run the command without arguments to start the simulation: